microsoft/generative-pipelines/docs/QUICKSTART.md

 The Wikipedia tool is a simple web service that retrieves the content of a Wikipedia page.
 It's used for testing purposes, such as providing content to process with other tools.

-**Check the dashboard and find the port** used by the Wikipedia resource, then update and execute the following command:
+To proceed we need the port used by the Wikipedia service.
+When running docker images, you can find the ports in use running the following command:

+    docker ps

+If you're using .NET Aspire, you can find the port in the dashboard.

+Once you know the port update and execute the following command:

 **Bash:**